cozycat17/development/README.md

 isn't technically an error but it will be obvious what happened because it will be a direct result of clicking a filter checkbox.

+---

+Layout and Hierarchy:
+The two different filtering categories are seperated by spacing using a margin.
+The main display is of 3 cards per row in a grid layout.
+Each card has an internal hierarchy, where the picture and name are highlighed by their size.

 ### Organization of Components

 The app is orginized as follows: